-Exclusive: BlackBerry board rejected proposals to break up company - sources
+EXCLUSIVE: BlackBerry board rejected proposals to break up company - sources

 The board was also concerned that any deal involving foreign companies would be closely scrutinized by the Canadian government in an extended review process, the sources said, prolonging uncertainty and making it harder for BlackBerry to stem customer losses.

-Last month, Canada blocked an Egyptian telecommunication entrepreneur's bid to acquire the Allstream fiber optic network owned by Manitoba Telecom Services, citing unspecified security concerns.
+Last month, Canada blocked an Egyptian telecommunication entrepreneur's bid to acquire the Allstream fiber optic network owned by Manitoba Telecom Services MBT.TO, citing unspecified security concerns.

 The sources stressed the board's decision not to break up BlackBerry reflected the current situation and did not preclude a future split.
 But future proposals will likely be measured by a similar yardstick.